-- 1. Chapter Summary.
-This section provides a brief tabular summary of the material presented in the corresponding Principles chapter. - 2.
-Review Questions.
-The goal of this section is to allow students to quickly review the corresponding Principles chapter.
-The questions are straightforward one-liners starting with "what" and "how" (rather than "why" or "what if"). - 3.
+- 1. Review Questions.
+The goal of this section is to allow students to quickly review the corresponding chapter.
+The questions are straightforward one-liners starting with "what" and "how" (rather than "why" or "what if").
+These questions are in Mastering Physics and interactive etext. - 2.
 Developing a Feel.
 The goals of this section are to develop a quantitative feel for the quantities introduced in the chapter; to connect the subject of the chapter to the real world; to train students in making estimates and assumptions; to bolster students' confidence in dealing with unfamiliar material.
 It can be used for self-study or for a homework or recitation assignment.
 This section, which has no equivalent in existing books, combines a number of ideas (specifically, Fermi problems and tutoring in the style of the Princeton Learning Guide).
 The idea is to start with simple estimation problems and then build up to Fermi problems (in early chapters Fermi problems are hard to compose because few concepts have been introduced).
-Because students initially find these questions hard, the section provides many hints, which take the form of questions.
-A key then provides answers to these "hints." - 4.
+Because students initially find these questions hard, the section provides many hints, which take the form of guiding questions.
+A key then provides answers to these "hints."
+These Developing a Feel questions are now included in Mastering Physics, as well as in the interactive etext. - 3.
 Worked and Guided Problems.
-This section contains complex worked examples whose primary goal is to teach problem solving.
-The Worked Problems are fully solved; the Guided Problems have a list of questions and suggestions to help the student think about how to solve the problem.
-Typically, each Worked Problem is followed by a related Guided Problem. - 5.
-Questions and Problems.
-This is the chapter's problem set.
-The problems 1) offer a range of levels, 2) include problems relating to client disciplines (life sciences, engineering, chemistry, astronomy, etc.), 3) use the second person as much as possible to draw in the student, and 4) do not spoon-feed the students with information and unnecessary diagrams.
-The problems are classified into three levels as follows: (a) application of single concept; numerical plugand-chug; (a) nonobvious application of single concept or application of multiple concepts from current chapter; straightforward numerical or algebraic computation; (a) application of multiple concepts, possibly spanning multiple chapters.
-Context-rich problems are designated CR.
+This section contains worked examples whose primary goal is to teach problem solving.
+The Worked Problems are fully solved; the Guided Problems have a list of guiding questions and suggestions to help the student think about how to solve the problem.
+Typically, each Worked Problem is followed by a related Guided Problem.
+Both are available in Mastering Physics and the interactive etext.